-We are seeking a bold, creative and energetic leader with a passion for this work and a student-centered record of progressive leadership to fill the role of Director of Student Programs and Engagement .
+We are seeking a bold, creative and upbeat leader with a passion for this work and a student-centered record of progressive leadership to fill the role of Director of Student Programs and Engagement .
 This is an excellent opportunity if you thrive in an engaging critical work environment.
-In this new role, you will manage the operations, programs, and direct student engagement within the Center.
-Reporting to the Executive Director, you will lead a team of five full-time staff to plan and execute programs related to access, success, campus climate and intergroup engagement.
+In this role, you will lead the operations, programs, and direct student engagement of The Center for Student Diversity and Inclusion ("The Center").
+You will lead a team of 4 full time staff and reports to the Associate Dean and Executive Director.

-Leading aspects of administrative and programmatic elements to include supervision and professional development of staff, program planning and work assignment, budget stewardship, and management of day to day operations in The Center for Student Diversity and Inclusion
+Leading all aspects of the administrative and programmatic elements of the Center, including supervision/professional development of Center staff, program planning and work assignment, budget stewardship, and management of day to day operations in The Center for Student Diversity and Inclusion

-Building and implementing robust communication and marketing strategies to connect Pittsburgh community, faculty/staff, donor, and alumni to the life of the Center;
+Designing and implementing robust communication and marketing strategies to connect Pittsburgh community, faculty/staff, donor, and alumni to the life of the Center

-Coordinating, under the direction of the Associate Dean and Executive Director, the Center response and student support during critical incident moments on campus or in the broader global community; and
+Coordinating, under the direction of the Associate Dean and Executive Director, the Center response and student support during critical incident moments on campus or in broader global community

-Crafting and applying formative and summative assessment program under the leadership of the Associate Dean and Executive Director to measure and report on the impact of programs on underrepresented students and campus climate.
+Designing and implementing formative and summative assessment program under the leadership of the Associate Dean and Executive Director to measure and report on impact of Center programs on underrepresented students and campus climate

 You should demonstrate:

-Experience in diversity infrastructures with a steadfast commitment to equity, justice, and inclusion;
+Experience in diversity infrastructures with a steadfast dedication to equity, justice, and inclusion

-Demonstrated success in leadership, supervision, and financial management with proven ability for strategy development, campus programming, and community development to accentuate evidence-based standard methodologies related to equity, justice, inclusion, and cross-cultural competencies
+Demonstrated success related to leadership, supervision and, financial management with proven ability for strategic planning, campus programming, and community development to accentuate evidence-based standard methodologies related to equity, justice, inclusion, and cross-cultural competencies

 Advanced skill in staff development and performance management

-Capability to facilitate presentations and address large campus and community audiences.
+Ability to facilitate presentations and address large campus and community audiences

 Pennsylvania Act 153